MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/tracefmt-commands.md

 **Formatting QPC time stamps**

 Tracefmt does not format the values of the system performance counter clock (**QueryPerformanceCounter**) correctly.
-If you are using this high resolution time, use Tracerpt, a tool included in Windows XP and later versions of Windows, to format the trace messages.
+If you are using this high resolution time, use Tracerpt, a tool included in Windows, to format the trace messages.
 For more information, see the description of the **-UsePerfCounter** parameter in [**Tracelog Command Syntax**](tracelog-command-syntax.md).

 **Out-of-sequence trace messages**